 Diagnostics involves, first of all, the collection of medical history.
 The most valuable diagnostic criterion are the complaints of the patient and the results of laboratory and instrumental investigations.
 Blood and urine tests would be required to study the presence of seeding bacteria.
 And if its presence is confirmed, it indicates the nature of the bacterial prostatitis; if not, aseptic prostatitis is diagnosed.

-The physician should rule out other diseases with similar symptoms.
-In the first place, the disease of sexually transmitted type.
+Physician should rule out other diseases with similar symptoms.
+In the first place, a disease of sexually transmitted type.
 This is where determining the frequency of urination and the volume of biological fluid are crucial.
 To detect changes of the prostate, ultrasound of the body is conducted, plus it is also recommended to undergo pelvic organs ultrasound.
 A more accurate diagnosis can be conducted with an urography test.

 With the ineffectiveness of this group of drugs the reserve choice drugs should be used: penicillin or macrolides.
 The course of treatment is 10-14 days.
-If the patient has a chronic form of male disease, together with antibiotics it is recommended to use beta-blockers.
+If the patient has a chronic form of prostatitis, together with antibiotics it is recommended to use beta-blockers.
 Symptomatic therapy involves the use of anti-inflammatory and pain medications.
-If the patient is suffering from anxiety, it is recommended to take anti-depressants, e.g. Fluoxetine.
-In case of violation of urination alpha-1 blockers should be included in treatment.
-A special place in the treatment of prostatitis takes immunotherapy.
+If the patient suffers from anxiety, it is recommended to take anti-depressants, e.g. Fluoxetine.
+In case painful urination alpha-1 blockers should be included in treatment.
+Immunotherapy has a special place in the treatment of prostatitis.
 The treatment involves normalization of nutrition (excepting too spicy, sugar or salt-rich food), sexual life and mobility.

 Possible complications and disease prevention

-If a young man doesn’t seek medical help for a long period of time, violation of urine can result into stagnation in the bladder.
-This makes the urine climbing up into ureters.
+If a young man doesn’t seek medical help for a long period of time, painful urination can result in stagnation in the bladder.
+This makes urine ascend into ureters.
 This facilitates the penetration of infection in the kidney and development of pyelonephritis.
 The second complication is a significant violation of potency.
-Prostatitis violates sexual function, and if it’s ignored for a long time, complete impotence can develop, with the chances for recovery below average.
-Ignoring the problem may even result into prostate cancer.
+Prostatitis disrupts sexual function, and if it’s ignored for a long time, complete impotence can develop, with the chances for recovery below average.
+Ignoring the problem may even result in prostate cancer.